VladyslavSavon/UML-State-diagram_Taxi-service-app/README.md

 # UML-State-diagram_Taxi-service-app
-The UML State diagram of the taxi service app
+The UML State diagram of an taxi service app

 ## Short description of the diagram